ODC comments on proposed changes to Medicare Parts C, D

 The proposed changes include that dentists no longer need to enroll in or opt out of Medicare to continue to provide dental care and prescriptions for Medicare Advantage and Part D drug plan beneficiaries.

-In a Jan.
-16 letter to CMS, the coalition said it supports the "creation of the preclusion list as a substitute for the enrollment or opt-out requirement under Medicare Part D" and asked the agency to delete the "current regulations that require prescribers to enroll in or opt out of Medicare for a pharmacy claim (or beneficiary request for reimbursement) for a Part D drug prescribed by a physician or eligible professional to be covered.
+to CMS, the coalition said it supports the "creation of the preclusion list as a substitute for the enrollment or opt-out requirement under Medicare Part D" and asked the agency to delete the "current regulations that require prescribers to enroll in or opt out of Medicare for a pharmacy claim (or beneficiary request for reimbursement) for a Part D drug prescribed by a physician or eligible professional to be covered.

 "We also propose to generally streamline the existing regulations because, given that we would no longer be requiring certain prescribers to enroll or opt out, we would no longer need an exception for ''other authorized providers,'' the coalition said, adding that organized dentistry believes this would "better facilitate our dual goals of reducing prescriber burden and protecting the Medicare program and its beneficiaries from prescribers who could present risks."